The Difference Between Supporting People and Carrying Them

 - "I hear you and I want to understand more."

-- "I care about you and I also need to be honest about what I'm seeing."
+- "I care about you and I also need to be honest about what I am seeing."

-- "It's okay to struggle here and it's also okay to have boundaries."
+- "It is okay to struggle here, and it is also okay to have expectations."

-It keeps you human without turning you into the emotional backbone of everyone around you.
+That is not cold.
+That is respectful.
+It keeps you human without turning you into the emotional infrastructure everyone else is built on.

 Why This Matters More Than Most Leadership Advice Admits